Our first baritone 6-string review ever delivers with a killer guitar.

 Maybe the fact that it’s made out of wenge, just like the neck on my Hapas Sludge 727, helps making me feel right at home on it?
 I couldn’t say for sure, but I am liking it either way.
 The low action and smooth SS frets certainly make playing this a joy as well!

 Speaking about the fretwork – it is absolutely on point!
-It brings me right back to the *strandberg Boden 8 I tried recently (review coming soon!).
+It brings me right back to the *strandberg Boden 8 I tried recently (made in the same factory).
 Both guitars, the Boden and the Jericho Premium 6 Baritone, have perfectly leveled frets with very smooth fret ends.

 The only thing I could call out here is that the 18th fret edge sits right on a larger pore of the wenge fretboard.
 It looks substantial enough so I should be able to feel it, but no matter how often I run my hands over it, it still feels absolutely smooth.
 Hopefully it will stay that way!